Skip to Content

 Jaguar park brake

-The emergency brake is also known as E brake or parking brake.
-The emergency brake is either standard manual cable operated or it’s electric.
-You can tell which you have by how you apply the brake.
+The emergency brake, also known as the E brake or parking brake.
+It’s either a standard manual cable-operated or an electric one.
+You can tell which one you have by how you apply the brake.

 If your parking brake is operated by a push-button, you have an electronic parking brake (EPB).
-If it’s a manual lever or foot E brake, you’ve guessed it, it’s a manual type emergency brake.
+If it’s a manual lever or foot E-brake, you’ve guessed it: it’s a manual emergency brake.

-All manual emergency parking brakes are cable operated, electric parking brakes come in a couple of common flavors.
+All manual emergency parking brakes are cable-operated; electric parking brakes come in a couple of common flavours.

 Both electric types include a dash-mounted push on/off button, controller, and either a motor at each rear caliper to apply the brake or a single motor attached to twin cables that attach to each rear caliper e brake lever.